laurencebrwn/mice-exploration-tool/README.md

 Link: https://18685030.github.io/DicomTestImages/

 # Acknowledgements
-DICOM images and parsing used the JS libarry created by Chris Hafey and the Cornberstone tools. https://github.com/cornerstonejs/cornerstone
+The DICOM images and parsing tools to support the site is the JS library by Chris Hafey and the Cornerstone tools. https://github.com/cornerstonejs/cornerstone